jumaoo/jumaoo.github.io/index.md

 ## Customising

-When using Jumaoo as a theme means you can take advantage of the file overriding method.
+When using Alembic as a theme means you can take advantage of the file overriding method.
 This allows you to overwrite any file in this theme with your own custom file, by matching the file name and path.
 The most common example of this would be if you want to add your own styles or change the core style settings.

 To add your own styles copy the [`styles.scss`](https://github.com/daviddarnes/alembic/blob/master/assets/styles.scss) into your own project with the same file path (`assets/styles.scss`).
 From there you can add your own styles, you can even optionally ignore the theme styles by removing the `@import "alembic";` line.